LaPingvino/wukkie.uk/README.md

 ## 📱 How to Use

-1. **Login with Bluesky**
+1. **🔐 Secure OAuth Login**
-   - Click "Login with Bluesky"
+   - Click "Login with Bluesky" to open the modern login modal
-   - Enter your handle (e.g., `user.bsky.social`)
+   - Enter your Bluesky handle (e.g., `user.bsky.social`)
-   - Use an App Password (not your main password!)
+   - Get redirected to Bluesky's secure OAuth page
+   - **No passwords stored on this site!** ✨

-2. **Report an Issue**
+2. **📍 Report an Issue**
-   - Fill out the issue form
+   - Fill out the issue form with title and description
-   - Click "Get Location" or click on the map
+   - Click "Get Location" or click directly on the map
-   - Add relevant hashtags
+   - Add relevant hashtags for better organization
-   - Submit the issue
+   - Submit the issue to help your community

-3. **Browse Issues**
+3. **🗺️ Browse Issues**
    - View reported issues in the right panel
-   - Issues show distance from your location
+   - Issues show distance from your current location
-   - Click on hashtags to filter (planned)
+   - Click "📍 View" to see issues on the map
+   - Vote and comment features coming soon!

 ## 🔧 Configuration